StemTBioinf/RprogrammingI/index.md

 ***Exercise:*** Write out the data for the MEP and GMP data into two files.

 The data tables we have now are in the form of a data.frame.
-Try@
+Try:

 ``` r
 class(mep)